6 Cemetery Mapping Problems:

 As a cemetery administrator, you need to know how to map a cemetery and keep up with the times.
 To make your job simpler and revive the legacy of your community, there’s no better time than now.
 You, probably better than anyone, know how fleeting life can be.

-Create your cemetery, digitally, with Chronicle’s free cemetery software and see just how easily all these problems can be solved.
+Create your cemetery, digitally, with Chronicle’s cemetery software and see just how easily all these problems can be solved.